adobe/mocka/README.md

 ### mock(...) - Mocking

-Mock whatever methods you want
+Mock whatever methods you want.
+Mocks are reset after each test.
+And loose whatever stubbing you did.
+That is why if any stub is needed than it should be declared at beforeEach level or test level.

 ```
     local classToMock = mock("path.to.class", {"method1", "method2"})